AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 To create your own query, follow these steps:

 1. Select **Create your own (query)**.
 1. Choose the **Targeting dimension**.
 The targeting dimension lets you define the population targeted by the operation, such as recipients, contract beneficiaries, operators, or subscribers.
 By default, the target is selected from the recipients.
-[Learn more about targeting dimensions](../../audience/about-recipients.md#targeting-dimensions)
+[Learn more about targeting dimensions](../../audience/targeting-dimensions.md#targeting)
+1. Choose the **Filtering dimension** by clicking the icon next to the targeting dimension.
+The filtering dimension allows you to apply filters to the targeted population by referencing related criteria without changing the main targeting dimension.
+[Learn more about targeting dimensions](../../audience/targeting-dimensions.md#filtering)
 1. Click **Continue**.
 1. Use the query modeler to define your query, the same way you create an audience when designing a new email.
 [Learn how to work with the query modeler](../../query/query-modeler-overview.md)